CJBailey21/Project-2-Wat-Da-Song-Gon-Be/README.md

   ## Description
-    The Final Countdown is a web application, that allows users to share their playlists, artists, songs, or other favorite music, which requires spotify account authorization.
+    The Final Countdown is a web application, that allows users to share their playlists, artists, songs, or other favorite music, to their personalpage.
+Spotify account required!
 Ultimately an app which would act like a spotify live-blogging website, users would be allowed to follow others and view the other user's favorite music/posts!
     It would have realtime/dynamic functionality while saving your own data in cookie-form, so that you may come back and see all of your posts & updated spotify account data!